Site preparation for a "Model for the Future" apple planting in Adams County, PA. Photo: Tara Baugher

 Sorghum sudangrass hybrids, also called sudex, are crosses between forage-type sorghums and sudangrass.
 You can wait until your spring rush is over to plant sudangrass hybrids since they are heat-loving, yet fast-growing.
 They penetrate compacted subsoil if mowed at least once and also smother weeds, manage some nematode species, suppress diseases, and replenish soil tilth.

-In four "Models for the Future" apple plotsprepared with funds from a, a summer planting of sorghum sudangrass followed by a fall planting of rapeseed reduced dagger nematode counts to the zero tolerance level for this virus vector.
+In four "Models for the Future" apple plotsprepared with funds from a beginning farmer grant, a summer planting of sorghum sudangrass followed by a fall planting of rapeseed reduced dagger nematode counts to the zero tolerance level for this virus vector.
 By planting at a high seeding rate, we also saw a reduction in problem weeds such as yellow nutsedge, green foxtail, and smooth pigweed.
 The sudangrass survived summer drought and produced high quantities of biomass.
 This additional organic matter should help reduce the availability of toxic herbicide residues from the previous planting while reducing soil compaction.

 We selected Pioneer 877F, a hybrid variety shown by Cornell scientists to have significant activity against nematodes.Your supplier may have another variety that has similar efficacy.
 The bio-renovation practiceswe followed were based on research by John Halbrendt, Penn State professor emeritus of nematology.

 Sorghum sudangrass suppresses dagger nematodes, problem weeds, and soil-borne diseases, while it improves soil health.
 Plant in early to mid-June.
 Photo: T. Baugher, Penn State

 Steps to Establishing and Incorporating Sudangrass

 - Rip soil thoroughly to expose additional roots and large rocks for removal.

 - Collect samples for soil and nematode tests (soil test to include organic matter as well as pH and nutrient levels).